WebucatorTraining/ssis-55321A/L05-sources-and-destinations-HighLevel.md

 ## Exercise 1—Working with Data Sources and Destinations

-In this lab you will create a package with three data flow tasks.
-You will configure each of these tasks to use a variety of data sources and data destinations.
-Note that there are many ways to accomplish the same task.

-The **Solution** section provides a set of individual steps to accomplish the objectives listed here, and a variety of methods are demonstrated.
-You can use the methods that you prefer.

 1. Create an SSIS project named Ch5LabEx1 in the **Studentfiles** folder.
 Rename the default package to **DataSourcesAndDestinations.dtsx**.
 2. Add three Data Flow tasks to the Control Flow tab.
 Rename the Data Flow tasks to: